- Oops!Something went wrong.Please try again later.

 Is G. Willi-Food International's ROCE Good?

-In our analysis, G. Willi-Food International's ROCE appears to be 9.2%, compared to 3 years ago, when its ROCE was 4.3%.
-This makes us think about whether the company has been reinvesting shrewdly.
-You can see in the image below how G. Willi-Food International's ROCE compares to its industry.
-Click to see more on past growth.
+We can see that, G. Willi-Food International currently has an ROCE of 11% compared to its ROCE 3 years ago, which was 5.4%.
+This makes us wonder if the company is improving.
+The image below shows how G. Willi-Food International's ROCE compares to its industry, and you can click it to see more detail on its past growth.

-How G. Willi-Food International's Current Liabilities Impact Its ROCE
+G. Willi-Food International's Current Liabilities And Their Impact On Its ROCE

-G. Willi-Food International has total assets of ₪507m and current liabilities of ₪38m.
-As a result, its current liabilities are equal to approximately 7.4% of its total assets.
-G. Willi-Food International reports few current liabilities, which have a negligible impact on its unremarkable ROCE.
+G. Willi-Food International has total assets of ₪538m and current liabilities of ₪42m.
+Therefore its current liabilities are equivalent to approximately 7.9% of its total assets.
+With low current liabilities, G. Willi-Food International's decent ROCE looks that much more respectable.

 I will like G. Willi-Food International better if I see some big insider buys.
 While we wait, check out this free list of growing companies with considerable, recent, insider buying.